- About Us

 Welcome back Deke Smith to CFTA membership.

-NEW Business Partner • Paulian & Associates, Inc.
+Business Partner • Paulian & Associates, Inc.

 Welcome to CFTA!